adhamrishmawi1/Cs-372_2D_Game/README.md

 ## Introduction

-This is a simple 2D cooperative platformer game developed as a project for CS-372 at Calvin University.
-It is built using Three.js, a cross-browser JavaScript library/API used to create and display animated 3D computer graphics in a web browser.
-This game is designed to be played by two players on the same device, offering a single-level cooperative gameplay experience.
+This is an engaging 2D duel platformer game developed as a project for CS-372 at Calvin University.
+Utilizing Three.js, a versatile JavaScript library/API for rendering animated 3D graphics in web browsers, this game offers a competitive gameplay experience.
+Designed for two players on the same device, it pits them against each other in a battle of wits and agility, with the objective of pushing the opponent off the platform to secure victory.

 ## Game Overview

-- **Genre**: 2D Platformer
+- **Genre**: 2D arcade game
 - **Players**: 2 (Cooperative, playing on the same device)
 - **Level**: 1 (Single level design for simplicity)
 - **Platform**: Web (Compatible with most modern web browsers)